madSimonJ/madsimonj.github.io/blog/20221206/savechristmas.md

 <p>There are three fundamental types of loop in C# - For, ForEach and While.
 Just about all of them can be replaced by other structures in functional-style C#.
 I'll show you a few techniques here to accomplish that.<p>

 <p>The most obvious way to get rid of the majority of ForEach loops is to use a LINQ Select function.
 It can replace the OO approach of instantiating a List outside a ForEach loop and adding to it with each iteration.
 If there are many operations to be performed, then Selects can be called, one after the other.
 Alternatively, a more complex function can be written and referenced within the Select.
-Here's an Example from this year's puzzles:</p>
+Here's an Example from this year's puzzles, specifically <a href="https://adventofcode.com/2022/day/1">Day One</a>:</p>

 			<pre>
 				<code class="cs hljs">